 3.)
 When the porridge is around room temperature (it can be slightly warm), add it to the blender/processor, followed by the salt, onion, chopped garlic, ginger, fish sauce, soy sauce, salt shrimp (optional), hot pepper (optional), and gochugaru.
 Blend/process on high until a uniform paste is made.
 (If no blender/processor is available, then each individual component should be minced well so that a paste can be mixed by hand; it’s okay if it isn’t perfectly smooth.)

 4.)
-In large mixing bowl, combine the green beans and paste and, using gloved hands, mix well.
+In large mixing bowl, combine the green beans and paste (and optional sliced green onions).
+Using gloved hands, mix well.
 Make sure all green beans are coated in the paste.
 Then transfer the green beans to the fermentation vessel.

-However, if you don’t have large enough vessels for the whole beans, they can also be cut in half or thirds at the beginning of the project and will then easily fit into smaller jars such as quarts.
+However, if you don’t have large enough vessels for the whole beans, they can also be cut in pieces at the beginning of the project (as mentioned before) and will then easily fit into smaller jars such as quarts.

 5.)
 Allow several days to a week or more to ferment at room temperature.
 Every few days you can sample to see the progression of flavor and decide when you want to fridge it.
 I go for 5-6 days at ambient temps in the high 60s / low 70s, but may eat it slowly from the fridge over a period of months.
 It will continue to ferment in the fridge but at a slower pace, getting more sour and pungent over time (in a good way of course!).

-Notes: As with kimchi in general, the produce does not have to be strictly submerged in a brine as with typical lacto-ferments.
+Notes: As with kimchi in general, the produce does not have to be strictly submerged in a brine the way we must with typical lacto-ferments.
 As long as the produce is well coated in the paste, the project will be absolutely fine under normal circumstances and can last as such in the fridge for months or even potentially years.

 If you cut this up, it will be great in fried rice and is a great topping for some bi bim bap.
 Give it a try and show us your results in our Facebook Group!